byberkan/EYRectangles/README.md

   - A strictly contained rectangle reports no intersection points — matching the brief's Appendix 2, where containment and intersection are shown as separate outcomes.
   - Identical rectangles report their four corners.
-- Results are distinct and ordered by X then Y, so the output does not depend on argument order.
+- Results contain distinct points.
+Their ordering is not part of the method contract.

 ---